bssnews/news/README.md

-# This shws the education related news from the perspective of Pakistan
+# This shows the education related news from the perspective of Pakistan